bazwilliams/upnp-playlist-service/README.md

 Node.js based system for monitoring a suite of UPNP renderers on a network.
 It is intended to run all the time so it can discover your renderers and partially control them.

-A wake up and sleep system exists which can be configured to wake, change the source to radio and start playing; play a named saved playlist; or put to sleep a specific DS.
+A wake up and sleep system exists which can be configured to wake, change the source; change to a radio preset and start playing; play a named saved playlist on random; or put to sleep a specific DS.

 The playlist functionality has been optimised for mobile use.